SoftwareAG/c8y-docs/src/render/guides/devices/adeunis/data-created.html.md

 layout: redirect
 ---

-Device protocol mapping with LoRa device type creation only supports decoding for fixed byte positions and Adeunis LoRa Demonstrator's uplink payload does not fulfill this requirement.
-Cumulocity provides Esper event processing module to successfully decode the Adeunis LoRa Demonstrator uplink data.
-Please download the module for Adeunis LoRa demonstrator from [here](http://resources.cumulocity.com/examples/lora/adeunis-demonstrator-payload-decoder.epl) and use Event Processing tool to deploy it.
+Device protocol mapping with LoRa device type creation only supports decoding for fixed byte positions.
+Adeunis LoRa Demonstrator's uplink payload does not fulfill this requirement.
+Cumulocity provides an Esper event processing module to successfully decode the Adeunis LoRa Demonstrator uplink data.
+Download the module for Adeunis LoRa Demonstrator from [here](http://resources.cumulocity.com/examples/lora/adeunis-demonstrator-payload-decoder.epl) and use event processing tool to deploy it.

-To deploy the epl module, please go to Administration Application and then go to Event Processing to create a new module.
+To deploy the EPL module, go to Event Processing in the Administration application and create a new module.
 Place the content of the file and deploy.

-**The following data are recorded:**
+**The following data is recorded:**

 * Raw Adeunis data as event
 * Signal strength measurement including RSSI (Received signal strength indication), SNR (Signal noise ratio) and average SNR